timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 1. [Create replication slots][create-replication-slots]
 1. [Configure host-based authentication parameters][configure-pghba]
 1. [Create a base backup on the replica][create-base-backup]
-1. Replication and recovery settings
+1. [Configure replication and recovery settings][configure-replication]
-1. Configure replication modes
-1. View replication diagnostics
+1. [Verify that the replica is working][verify-replica]

 ## Configure the primary database
 To configure the primary database, you need a PostgreSQL user with a role that allows it to initialize streaming replication.
 This is the user each replica uses to stream from the primary database.

 <procedure>